 1/2 cup (50 grams) walnuts or pecans, toasted and chopped, optional

 Switch to a large rubber spatula.
 Scrape the sides and bottom of the bowl then add the dry ingredients in 3 parts, stirring gently until they disappear and the batter is smooth.
-Stir in nuts.
+Stir in nuts and/or chocolate chips.

 When the bread is done, transfer it, in the pan, to a wire rack to cool for 5 minutes.
 Unmold the bread and place right side up on the rack.
 Cool completely.